JanakiramBReddy/nodejs-sample-api/README.md

-# nodejs-sample-api
+Steps to run this sample APIs

-Built sample apis
+node server.js